 - Patients who require assistance with communication, mobility or behaviour support

 Additionally, to comply with the Victorian DHHS COVID-19 Guidelines; visitors to the hospital must undergo a temperature check, answer screening questions and provide their contact details to be permitted entry ⠀

 Visitors will not be allowed to enter SVPHM hospitals if they:

 - Have tested positive for COVID-19 or are awaiting test results, and have not met the criteria for discharge from isolation

 - Have arrived in Australia from overseas within the past 14 days

 - Have had known contact with someone who has COVID-19

 - Have symptoms of acute respiratory infection (e.g. cough, sore throat, shortness of breath, runny nose, loss of smell or loss of taste)

-If you enter the hospital, you must practise the following precautions:
+If you enter the hospital, you must practice the following precautions: